fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/double area.svg" width="4" />

-The live end can be at 3 different places in relation to the area.
+The live end can be in 3 different positions in relation to the area.

 When checking the conditions for the first area, these are the fields that need to be empty: